nvda-art/ART-benchmark/report/report.md

 This report presents the findings of our evaluation of Python RPC frameworks for the NVDA Add-on Runtime (ART) project.
 After comprehensive benchmarking and analysis of gRPC, Pyro4, RPyC, and ZeroMQ, we recommend **Pyro4** as the optimal RPC mechanism for the ART project based on its superior performance in simple calls, balanced overall performance profile, and compatibility with Windows environments.

 Key findings:
-- Pyro4 demonstrated the best performance in simple call scenarios with 13.49ms average response time (74.14 ops/sec)
+- Pyro4 demonstrated the best performance in simple call scenarios with 258.41 μs average response time (3869.75 ops/sec)
 - RPyC showed strong performance in streaming and large payload scenarios
 - All frameworks met the basic requirements for ART's out-of-process model
 - Concurrency testing at levels of 1, 5, 10, 20, 50, and 100 concurrent clients revealed Pyro4 maintained consistent performance under various load conditions